Students

 Linthicum, MD 21090

-You may enjoy joining an on-line discussion group with other students interested in urology at http://pub4.ezboard.com/burologymatch.
+You may enjoy joining an on-line discussion group with other students interested in urology at urologymatch.com.

 Medical students interested in urology should participate in a urology rotation at their home institutions late in their junior year or early in their senior year.
 Students should strive to perform their best during this rotation.
 Once becoming familiar with the faculty, prospective urology residents should solicit letters of recommendation from the urology leaderships at their medical schools.
 Participating in a urology rotation at an institution other than the student's home institution may be beneficial if it is a program at which the student is particularly interested in completing residency training.
 A visiting student rotation can also give students the chance to impress the urology faculties at other institutions if their clinical skills outweigh their academic records or who attend medical schools of lesser reputation.